raghav-misra/notes-v1/probability_theory.md

-# notes on probability theory
+# probability theory

 ## overview.

-These notes are in preparation for the course **STAT410** "Introduction to Probability Theory" at the University of Maryland, College Park.
+These notes are in preparation for the course **STAT410** (Introduction to Probability Theory) at the University of Maryland, College Park.
+However, I doubt the notes will go nearly as in-depth as that class.
+It's likely more similar in nature to **STAT400** (Applied Probability and Statistics I).
 The best resource I have found so far to self-study similar topics is MIT OpenCourseWare's [Introduction to Probability](https://ocw.mit.edu/courses/res-6-012-introduction-to-probability-spring-2018/) and this is what I will be basing my notes on.
 Here's the YouTube [playlist](https://www.youtube.com/playlist?list=PLUl4u3cNGP60hI9ATjSFgLZpbNJ7myAg6) of the lectures.

-## probability models & axioms.

-### *introduction.*

-- To create a probability model, we define two things:
-  - Possible outcomes.
-  - Likelihood of each outcome.

-### *sample spaces.*

-We start with the first task: *defining our possible outcomes*.
+## sample spaces.

 - A **sample space **$\Omega$, which is a set of possible outcomes.